If you no longer need a database in DISCO, you have two main options: deletion and vault.

 If you will not need your data at a later date, you can delete your database.
 This process permanently deletes all your data from DISCO.
 Deleted databases cannot be restored.

 Archiving is an optional step in the deletion process.
 Before deletion is complete, DISCO can archive your documents by running a production of all your documents.
 DISCO then sends you the data via FTP or on an external hard drive.

 Archived data includes all documents (the natives, near natives, text files, and metadata) and work product (tags, document notes, privilege notes, custom fields, redactions, and metadata redactions).
 It does not include some application data, such as folders, exhibit sets, predictive scores, review metrics, review stages, and saved searches.
 If you want to save this information, you should vault your database instead.

 Deleting a database

 Typically, a 30-day notice is required before deleting a database.

-- Fill out and submit the Deactivate a Matter form.
+- Fill out and submit the Delete data form.